phpman > man > gitsubmodules(7)

 A submodule can be deinitialized by running git submodule deinit.
 Besides emptying the

-so the superproject's history is not affected.
-This can be undone using git submodule
+the superproject’s history is not affected.
+This can be undone using git submodule init.

-o Deleted submodule: A submodule can be deleted by running git rm <submodule path> &&
+• Deleted submodule: A submodule can be deleted by running git rm <submodule path> && git

-entry and the section in the .gitmodules file.
-The submodule's working directory is
+and the section in the .gitmodules file.
+The submodule’s working directory is removed

-removed from the file system, but the Git directory is kept around as it to make it
+from the file system, but the Git directory is kept around as it to make it possible to

 To completely remove a submodule, manually delete $GIT_DIR/modules/<name>/.